-12. Removing permanently suspend or excluded pupils from the school register
+- 12. Removing permanently suspend or excluded pupils from the school register - 12.1.

-- 12.1.
 The Principal will remove pupils from the school register if: - 15 school days have passed since the parents were notified of the SSC's decision not to reinstate the pupil and no application for an independent panel review has been received. - The parents have stated in writing that they will not be applying for an independent panel review following a permanent suspension or exclusion. - 12.2.
 If an application for an independent panel review has been made within 15 school days, the Principal will wait until the review has been determined, or abandoned, and until the SSC has completed any reconsideration that the panel recommended or directed it to carry out, before removing the pupil from the school register. - 12.3.
 If a pupil's name is to be removed from the register, the Principal will make a return to the LA, which will include: - All the particulars which were entered in the register. - The address of any parent with whom the pupil normally resides. - The grounds upon which the pupil's name is to be removed from the register. - 12.4.
 Any return to the LA will be made as soon as the grounds for removal are met and no later than the date in which the pupil's name was removed. - 12.5.
 If a pupil's name has been removed from the register and a discrimination claim is made, the pupil may be reinstated following a decision made by the First-tier Tribunal (SEND) or County Court. - 12.6.
-Whilst a pupil's name remains on the admissions register, the appropriate code will be used to mark the pupil's attendance: - Code B: Education off-site - Code D: Dual registration - Code E: Absent and not attending alternative provision

-13. Independent review panel

-- 13.1.
-The LA will review the SSC's decision not to reinstate a permanently suspend or excluded pupil if the parents submit their application for this within the required time frame. - 13.2.
-The LA will constitute an independent review panel of three or five members that represent the following categories: - A lay member to chair the panel.
-This individual will not have worked in any school in a paid capacity.
+Whilst a pupil's name remains on the admissions register, the appropriate code will be used to mark the pupil's attendance: - Code B: Education off-site - Code D: Dual registration - Code E: Absent and not attending alternative provision - 13.
+Independent review panel (IRP) (see detailed guidance note in annex 1) - 13.1.
+An IRP will review the SSC's decision not to reinstate a permanently suspend or excluded pupil if the parents submit their application for this within the required time frame. - 13.2.
+Parents are required to submit their applications within: - 15 school days of the SSC's notification of their decision. - 15 school days of the final determination of a discriminatory claim made under the